betterscientificsoftware/bssw.io/Articles/ShortArticles/CiiBestPracticesBadgeProgram.md

 * Provides a learning tool for best practices for developers and projects.

+* Provides up-to-date info on the latest tools and appraoches for addressing issues.

 * Provides an incremental road map for continuous incremental process and quality improvements for a software project.

 * Provides a means for continual improvement for a project as it incrementally adopts more practices and improves its scores in different areas.